 Step 3: Configure nginx

-• Modify the ‘live’ configuration file for https://www.mysite.com not the origin nocache.mysite.com
+• Modify the ‘live’ configuration file for https://www.mysite.com not the origin nocdn.mysite.com

-• Use nginx sub_filter to re-direct image requests to our CDN.
+• We use nginx sub_filter to re-direct image requests to our CDN.
 It’s basically search-and-replace sub_filter 'replace this' 'with this';

-• gzip compression is disabled between nginx and Ghost when using sub_filter - gzip is still enabled for nginx external requests.
+• gzip compression must be disabled between nginx and Ghost when using sub_filter - gzip is still enabled for nginx external requests.

 Add this in the nginx proxy_pass block - change www.mysite.com to your domain and cdn.mysite.com to the CNAME subdomain.